AdamBSteele/albumTemplateScripts/README.md

 Also supports replacement of ${VARS} inside of attributes or text.

-Currently, we are working on find the source of more variables, especially those related to path.We are alsow working on more complex  tags such as complex "if" statements.
+Currently, we are working on finding the source of more variables, especially those related to path.We are alsow working on more complex  tags such as complex "if" statements.